corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-vault.md

 # Vault

-A Corda vault is a database containing all data from the ledger relevant to you as the node's owner.
+A Corda vault is a database containing all data from the ledger relevant to a node.
 The database keeps track of both spent and unspent (consumed and unconsumed) states.
-From a business perspective, this means a record of all the transaction states that can be spent by you, as well as a record of all spent states from transactions relevant to you.
-It can be compared to a conceptual wallet in crypto currency - a record of what you have spent, and how much you have available to spend.
+From a business perspective, this means a record of all the transaction states that can be spent by you as the node owner, as well as a record of all spent states from transactions relevant to you.
+It can be compared to a wallet in crypto currency - a record of what you have spent, and how much you have available to spend.
+You can also attach descriptive textual notes against any transaction stored in the vault.

+### Spent and unspent states

 **Unspent** or unconsumed states represent:
     * Fungible states available for spending.